dharun-karthick-ramaraj/Motor-Vehicle-Collisions-Data-Analysis/README.md

 ### Data Profiling
 - **ydata_profiling.ipynb:** Jupyter notebook that provides an in-depth analysis of the dataset, including data quality checks, distributions, and key insights.
+- **Alteryx:** Used for performing data profiling and quality checks to ensure data integrity before transformation.

 ### SQL Scripts
 - **SQL Scripts Folder:** Contains all the SQL scripts used for creating tables, querying data, and performing various data transformations.